glyph/Fritter/docs/persistence.rst

-This means we have two kinds of repeating call; the general "get in touch" reminder, which would need to be a method on some shared object that can reference the full list of friends, as well as the birthday-specific reminder, which should probably be a method on a ``Friend`` class itself.
+This means we have two kinds of repeating call; the general "get in touch" reminder, which would need to be a method on some shared object that can reference the full list of friends as we move from one to the next, as well as the birthday-specific reminder, which should probably be a method on a ``Friend`` class itself.